opentwilight/libtwilight/readme.md

 It is not trying to be a full-on POSIX-compatible kernel.

 Currently in early stages.
-Text output to XFB using a monospace bitmap font is working, and is successfully displayed to the screen.
+Gamecube controller input and text output to XFB using a monospace bitmap font is working, and is displayed to the screen.

 ## Setup